 For further information about Teen Cancer America and how YOU can help, please go to www.teencanceramerica.org

 Roger Daltrey has been a longstanding patron of the Teenage Cancer Trust for many years and, with Pete Townshend at his side giving his full support, has helped raise millions of pounds for the charity.

 Talking about the charity, Roger said: “At a time when your body is changing, your social life is everything and you’re still trying to figure out who you are, getting cancer can seem like an impossible blow to take.
-But thanks to Teenage Cancer Trust, thousands of teenagers are taking it, and coming out fighting.
+But thanks to the Teenage Cancer Trust, thousands of teenagers are taking it, and coming out fighting.

 “I hope that our fans will really get behind Who Cares and do their bit to make a difference to young people living with cancer.
-Your support will help Teenage Cancer Trust to build enough specialist units so that by 2012 every single teenager will be treated on one, giving them the very best chance of a positive outcome.
+Your support will help the Teenage Cancer Trust to build enough specialist units so every single teenager will be treated in one, giving them the very best chance of a positive outcome.
 Let’s show them Who Cares!”

 The Double O Charity was started by The Who in 1976 to help Erin Pizzey fund her Chiswick Women’s Refuges.
 It then became the first concert fundraiser for Nordoff-Robbins.
 In 1983 Pete Townshend took over Double O and performed concerts to support a large number of drug rehab charities, the Prince’s Trust and Rock Against Racism, and a one-off show at London’s Dominion Theatre – The Snowball Revue – to further fund Pizzey’s work.